A direct, symbiotic relationship with nature is a fundamental human right.

 As some of you know through my stories, when I was an infant my mother dehumanized me.
 Instead of maintaining fairly consistent physical and/or visual contact with me, she dissociated from me by routinely leaving me in my crib in another room of our basement apartment for hours on end, following an extreme interpretation of the cry-it-out method* that entered our culture as a result of my maternal great-grandmother’s PTSD during a plague in Sicily.
 (More on this in “Rose the Jew”.)
 As a general rule, my mother tended to me only if it was time for my bottle (Breast feeding is for sissies.) or if I needed a change of diapers.
 Instead of hugging me to ease my distress, she used the television or radio to drown out my cries for her, smoking cigarettes to relieve her own anxiety.
 When I managed to escape my crib and crawl across two rooms to be with my mother, she promptly returned me to my crib, eventually confining me in it with a carriage strap.
 As a result, my default mode became code red: a state of existential dread for extended periods, separated from my lifeline, confined in an unnatural environment, alone and helpless.
 As far as I knew I’d been left for dead.

 Needless to say, I was deeply damaged by this treatment.
 For starters, my relationship with my mother was fubar, make that FUBAR.
-Without my mother physically and emotionally bonding with me or perceiving me as a lovable, valuable, investible fully-human extension of herself, I was little more than a burden and annoyance to her, especially in a patriarchal culture that valued boys over girls.
+Without my mother physically and emotionally bonding with me or perceiving me as a lovable, valuable, investible fully-human extension of herself, I was a burden and an annoyance to her, especially in a patriarchal culture that valued males over females.
 (I touch on my mother’s lack of empathy in Pee & Circumstance.)
-By the age of five I had been subjected to emotional, spiritual and physical abuse.
-Not only would my mother condone my emotional and physical abuse by males, and then double-victimize me for tribal males’ inability to control their aggression and rage in an evolved manner, on more than one occasion she actually aided in the abuse, e.g. helping to lock me out of the house and then mocking me as I tried to get back in, triggering my crib trauma by separating herself from me in my state of distress.
-The abuse would continue throughout my childhood, adolescence, and young adulthood, when I would endure sexual assault from outside of the tribe.
-I had been conditioned to condone abusive behavior and disrespect of boundaries from males in positions of power, even when it made me uncomfortable and I knew it was wrong.
+By the time I entered first grade I had been subjected to emotional, spiritual and physical abuse.
+Not only would my mother condone the abuse and then double-victimize me for tribal males’ inability to control their rage and aggression in a civilized manner, on more than one occasion she actually aided in the abuse, e.g. helping to lock me out of the house and then mocking me as I tried to get back in, triggering my crib trauma by separating herself from me in my state of distress.
+The abuse would continue throughout my childhood, adolescence, and young adulthood, as I was a soft target for sexual assault.
+I had been conditioned to believe that abusive behavior and disrespect of boundaries from males in positions of power was normal, even though I knew deep inside that it was wrong.

 My mother’s early rejection of me and subsequent maltreatment of me left me believing that I was inherently repulsive.
 I carried a sense of self-loathing that was compounded by sociopathic humans close to me in my formative years and beyond who found that my negative self-perception served them well, especially when they behaved abusively and were unwilling/unable to look inward.
 I harbored intense anger toward my mother, that I spewed onto her in my teen years especially, and to a lesser degree onto certain other females well into my adulthood.